alan-platform/alan-platform.github.io/pages/tutorials/model/2026.2/application-tutorial.md

 ![added states](./images_model/003.png)

 The table now has a few more columns.
-If you add an item yourself you'll see radio buttons and a drop-down for choosing states for the added stategroup attributes:
+If you add an item yourself you'll see radio buttons for choosing states for the added stategroup attributes:
 ![selection boxes](./images_model/004.png)